 Serves 3 as a meal, 6 as a side.

 - 1/2 cup minced red onion

 - 1 28-oz can white beans (or 2 15.5-oz cans), rinsed and drained

 - 1 4-oz can tuna, flaked with a fork

 - A few big grinds of black pepper

-Add the minced lemon to a medium bowl (large enough to fit the beans in) and pour the lemon juice over.
+Add the minced onion to a medium bowl (large enough to fit the beans in) and pour the lemon juice over.
 Stir to coat and let sit while you get everything else ready.
 Add the beans, tuna, olive oil, parsley, salt, and pepper to the bowl and stir to combine.
 Taste, and adjust for seasoning.